Dutch annexation of German territory after the Second World War: Bakker Schut Plan

-Bakker Schut was the president of the National service for the National Plan, secretary of the Dutch Committee for Territorial Expansion, and a member of the State Commission for the Study of the Annexation Question and of the Study Group Territorial Expansion.
+Frits Bakker Schut was the president of the National service for the National Plan, secretary of the Dutch Committee for Territorial Expansion, and a member of the State Commission for the Study of the Annexation Question and of the Study Group Territorial Expansion.
 In his expansion plan, he suggested to annex a large part of northwestern Germany.
 All the land west of the line Wilhelmshaven-Osnabrück-Hamm-Wesel would be added to the Netherlands, as well as the land east of Limburg, where the border followed the Rhine until close to Cologne, then diverging towards Aachen in the west.

 In the A Variation of the plan, among others the large cities of Aachen, Cologne, Münster, Oldenburg and Osnabrück were annexed.
 Bakker Schut called this the Weser border and ended his writings with the slogan Nederland's grens kome aan de Wezer (The border of the Netherlands be at the Weser).
 In a smaller plan B, the west-Rhineland cities Cologne, Mönchengladbach and Neuss were not annexed.
 In a third option, plan C, the proposed annexation was much smaller.
 It included an area west of Varel, the entire Emsland, and the area around Wesel until near the former Duchy of Cleves.